bennyhuo/KotlinBlogTranslation/original/Kotlin M4 is Out!.md

 <p></p>
 {% endraw %}

 the compiler complains that List must have a type argument, ‘List<String>’ for example.
-But generics are erased, and we can’t check if something is a list <em>of strings</em>, all we know at runtime is that it is a list.
+But generics are erased, and we can’t check if something is a list *of strings*, all we know at runtime is that it is a list.
 And the compiler knows that too:

 {% raw %}
 <p></p>